Support available at Exam and assessment time

-The Student Engagement Team in your faculty is here to help you with anything that is affecting your studies and any issues you are having at University that are affecting your wellbeing and/or your mental health.
+The Student Wellbeing Team in your faculty is here to help you with anything that is affecting your studies and any issues you are having at University that are affecting your wellbeing and/or your mental health.
 They can help you access LJMU’s specialist services and make the most of your University experience.

 JMSU Advice Service

 Your students’ union are there to provide free, impartial advice and support on university issues to all students at LJMU.
 Whether it is a single misunderstanding or a long-running dispute, they will ensure that you know what your options are and the decisions taken by LJMU are fair.
 Visit the Students' Union advice page for more information or to book an appointment

 Exams can be stressful for everyone and sometimes things don’t go quite according to plan.
 You can speak to A Student Wellbeing Advisor about anything that is affecting your studies and/or your wellbeing around exam time for example if you suffer an unexpected illness, family bereavement or another unavoidable event.

 Wondering how best to prepare for your exams?
 Not sure how to plan your time when revising?
 Worried about personal circumstances that might affect taking your exams?
 What happens if something goes wrong during an exam?

 The exam assistance drop-in is here to help you prepare for your exams.
 It’s an hour long session including a presentation and an opportunity to ask any question you want about exam preparation, such as how to revise effectively, how to manage your time in the run up to your exams, and how to plan your exam once it starts.